end-of-game/cloudunit/README.md

 * Docker with its friends : Compose, Machine and soon Swarm
 * Jenkins 2 for CI/CD
 * GitLab CE
+* EKL Stack for monitoring resources in a near future
+* Sonar to analyse and reports in the future

 ![Jenkins2 Logo](documentation/img/plateforme-trio.png "Devops Plateforme")